Wellness programs and health care reform: Where are we?

 To learn more about how HealthFitness partners with employers to effectively improve employee health, please visit Our Approach.

-Sean is the senior vice president of Corporate Development.
+Sean is the senior vice president of Strategy and Product.
 He is responsible for coordinating and creating alignment around HealthFitness’ long-term growth strategy.
 Prior to HealthFitness, he was vice president, product development and marketing, for Trustmark subsidiary CoreSource, where he was responsible for ongoing development of the company’s data analytics and population health management programs.